What are Quick Answers?

 - Understand if a prototype or wireframe solves people’s problem.

-Set up “Validate a prototype"
+How to Set up “Validate a prototype"

 - From the dashboard click Get Quick Answers, then click “Validate a prototype."